marktsuchida/libtcspc/README.md

 Processors are just classes with the following member functions:

-- `void handle_event(Event const& event) noexcept` -- a statically polymorphic (i.e., overloaded for different event types) function, for each event in the event set that is processed by the processor
+- `void handle(Event const& event)` -- a statically polymorphic (i.e.,
+  overloaded for different event types) function, for each event in the event set that is processed by the processor
-- `void handle_end(std::exception_ptr const &error) noexcept` -- `error` is the null value (default-constructed `exception_ptr`) when the event stream ends successfully
+- `void flush()` -- called when the event stream ends successfully, to flush out any events buffered in processors

 The last argument to the constructor of a processor is usually `Downstream &&downstream`, a reference to the downstream processor that will